 We’ll explore the why, as well as what can we do to increase the number of male nurses in our hospitals.
 We’ll also chat to Jimmy Miller, a recent Charles Sturt grad, about his journey from uni to full-time nursing – and everything in between.

-Why is there a lack of male nurses in our hospitals?
+Why is there a lack of male nurses in Australia?

 Despite the importance of male nurses, the nursing profession has historically been gender stereotypical with membership dominated by women.
 There appears to be stereotyping and a lack of understanding of what modern professional nursing really is.